 • Before you get a blood transfusion.

-• When a woman is planning to become pregnant or first becomes pregnant.
+• If you are planning to become pregnant or you have just become pregnant.

 • Before you donate blood.